The Best Ryan Gosling Movies And How To Watch Them

 The Big Short (2015)

-An eccentric fund manager (Christian Bale) suspects that the housing market is in trouble, which banking executives and financial investors catch wind of and selfishly try to take advantage.
+What it's about: An eccentric fund manager suspects that the housing market is in trouble, which banking executives and financial investors selfishly try to take advantage of.

-Why it’s one of Ryan Gosling’s best: Gosling’s aforementioned classic looks were toned down a bit when he worked with Steve Carell a second time in The Big Short – co-writer and director Adam McKay’s revealing, uniquely meta, funny, and Oscar-winning inside look at the days leading to the housing market crisis in 2005.
+Why it’s one of Ryan Gosling’s best: Gosling’s aforementioned classic looks were toned down a bit for The Big Short – a revealing, comically meta, and Oscar-winning inside look at the days leading to the housing market crisis in 2005.

 Ryan Gosling and Russell Crowe in The Nice Guys